 This year was an exciting year for development in Weston Village!!
 I am proud to have been asked to sit on the Advisory Board of Artscape Weston Common and we are well on our way to a finished site and new beginnings.
 We had an opportunity to visit the adjoining apartment tower and this is the beautiful view from the 27th floor!

-We are also the lead organizers of the Annual Weston Village ‘Neighbours Night Out’ which is in it’s 13th year!
+We are also the lead organizers of the Annual Weston Village ‘Neighbours Night Out’!
 This annual community BBQ was a product of our fight against ‘Blue 22’ beginning in 2005.
 We used the BBQ to create awareness of the coming infrastructure of what is now the Union-Pearson Express (UPX) which was in its early stages of being planned and built.
 The Weston Community Coalition (WCC) was a key player in getting the project revised to the benefit of the community and creating an increased awareness of the diesel traffic that would be coming into our community as well as all the communities along our rail corridor.
 This effort culminated in the Clean Train Coalition in 2009 which was a collective of all the communities along the Kitchener (formerly Georgetown) Corridor and our voices being heard at Queen’s Park and beyond.
 While we still have diesel trains, we are much closer to the day of electrification as the preferred mode of trains in the GTA.

 We, as residents and business owners, are proud of our participation in this key issue and that the BBQ is now one of the highlights at the beginning of the summer season yearly.
 Our NNO is considered the biggest in the west end of Toronto!